Table Of Contents

 Pricing for gp3 and gp2 volumes is per GiB-month until capacity is released.
 The cost is $0.08 per GiB-month at 3,000 IOPS and 125 MiB/s for gp3 volumes compared to $0.10 per GiB-month for gp2 volumes.

 If you need higher throughput or IOPS, gp3 volumes can be a suitable option.
-You can go up to 16,000 IOPS from the standard 3,000 IOPS.
-But, you’ll need to pay an extra fee of $0.005 per provisioned-month (a ratio of 500 IOPS/GiB of volume size).
+You can go up to 80,000 IOPS from the standard 3,000 IOPS at an additional cost of $0.005 per provisioned IOPS-month (above the 3,000 baseline).

-For throughput, you can pay an extra fee of $0.04 per MiB/s to exceed the standard 125 MiB/s throughput.
+For throughput, you can pay an extra fee of $0.04 per provisioned MiB/s-month to exceed the standard 125 MiB/s throughput, up to 2,000 MiB/s.

 Here’s a quick side-by-side comparison of General Purpose SSD gp volumes in one place.